-The professional gender equality mission benefits from several national partnerships: les FAMEUSES, DRDFE, ELLES BOUGENT, the "Les entreprises pour la Cité" network, CIDFF, Force Femmes, Fondation FACE, Cité Des Métiers
+The professional gender equality mission benefits from several national partnerships: les FAMEUSES, DRDFE,

+CIDFF.
+Force Femmes.
+Fondation FACE.
+Cité Des Métiers

 For permanent employees, SYNERGIE signed a professional gender equality agreement in 2015 providing for equal treatment of male and female candidates, fostering of access for women to management roles, equal access to training, etc., and a parenting charter.
 The incentives implemented help women to obtain access to jobs that have traditionally been considered mainly for men as well as management positions.
 For instance, in 2017: